Brad Boyes

 Bradley Keith Boyes (born April 17, 1982) is a Canadian former professional ice hockey player, who spent thirteen seasons in the National Hockey League (NHL) as a member of seven different teams.

+Boyes made his NHL debut in 2003 for the San Jose Sharks, but only played in one game before returning to the AHL.
+He returned to the NHL during the 2005-2006 season with the Boston Bruins, playing for the team for two seasons before being traded to the St. Louis Blues in 2007, where he had his longest stint at five seasons.
+Traded to the Buffalo Sabres in 2010, he remained with the team for two seasons before being acquired by the New York Islanders in 2012.
+After one season with the Islanders, Boyes spent the next two seasons with the Florida Panthers, before playing for the Toronto Maple Leafs during the 2015-2016 season.

 Early life

 Boyes went to Hazel McCallion Senior Public School and Clarkson Secondary School, both in Mississauga, before moving to Erie, Pennsylvania.
 His mother is a teacher.
 His father is a school principal, and was the principal of Champlain Trail Public School.
 His father is also one of the directors of the Streetsville Hockey League, a small house league based in Streetsville.

 Despite living in the Greater Toronto Area, Boyes was an Ottawa Senators fan growing up.
 However, the hometown Toronto Maple Leafs were Boyes' "second team", and he would later say that he "always wanted to play for the Leafs".